tesla3327/michaelnthiessen/src/pages/time-saving-tips/index.md

 It's a library that makes it super easy to add custom validation, and does all the heavy lifting for you.

-Learn how to setup Vuelidate by reading [Simple Vue.js Form Validation with Vuelidate](https://vuejsdevelopers.com/2018/08/27/vue-js-form-handling-vuelidate/)
+Learn how to setup Vuelidate by reading [Simple Vue.js Form Validation with Vuelidate](https://vuejsdevelopers.com/2018/08/27/vue-js-form-handling-vuelidate/) by [Dobromir Hristov](https://twitter.com/@d_m_hristov).

 ## Build components that play nicely with each other
 ![](play_nicely.jpg)